ClickCease

 Key Differences Between Trespassing and Squatting

-It’s important to know the difference between trespassing and squatting when it comes to Oregon property law.
-Trespassing means going onto or staying on someone else’s land without permission.
-People who do this are usually quickly removed by the police.
+It’s important to know the difference between squatting and trespassing when it comes to Oregon law.
+When you trespass, you enter or stay on someone else’s land without their permission.
+People who do this are usually taken away quickly by the cops.

 Essential Elements of Adverse Possession Claims